Nikita Khrushchev: Consolidation of power and "Secret Speech"

 After the demotion of Malenkov, Khrushchev and Molotov initially worked together well.
 Molotov even proposed that Khrushchev, not Bulganin, replace Malenkov as premier.
 However, Khrushchev and Molotov increasingly differed on policy.
 Molotov opposed the Virgin Lands policy, instead proposing heavy investment to increase yields in developed agricultural areas, which Khrushchev felt was not feasible due to a lack of resources and a lack of a sophisticated farm labor force.
-The two differed on foreign policy as well; soon after Khrushchev took power, he sought a peace treaty with Austria, which would allow Soviet troops then in occupation of part of the country to leave.
+The two differed on foreign policy as well; soon after Khrushchev took power, he sought a peace treaty with Austria, which would allow Soviet troops then occupying part of the country to leave.
 Molotov was resistant, but Khrushchev arranged for an Austrian delegation to come to Moscow and negotiate the treaty.
 Although Khrushchev and other Presidium members attacked Molotov at a Central Committee meeting in mid-1955, accusing him of conducting a foreign policy which turned the world against the USSR, Molotov remained in his position.

-By the end of 1955, thousands of political prisoners had returned home and told their experiences of the Gulag labor camps.
-Continuing investigation into the abuses brought home the full breadth of Stalin's crimes to his successors.
-Working together with his close ally Anastas Mikoyan, Khrushchev believed that once the stain of Stalinism was removed, the Party would inspire loyalty among the people.
+By the end of 1955, thousands of political prisoners had returned home and related their experiences of the Gulag labor camps.
+Accounts from Gulag survivors like Alexei Snegov and Olga Shatunovskaya brought home the full breadth of Stalin's crimes to his successors.
+Working together with his close ally Anastas Mikoyan, Khrushchev soon became convinced that once the stain of Stalinism was removed, the Party would inspire loyalty among the people.
 Beginning in October 1955, Khrushchev fought to tell the delegates to the upcoming 20th Party Congress about Stalin's crimes.
-Some of his colleagues, including Molotov and Malenkov, opposed the disclosure and managed to persuade him to make his remarks in a closed session.
+Some of his colleagues, including Molotov and Malenkov, opposed the disclosure and persuaded him to make his remarks in a closed session.

 The 20th Party Congress opened on 14 February 1956.
 In his opening words in his initial address, Khrushchev denigrated Stalin by asking delegates to rise in honour of the Communist leaders who had died since the last congress, whom he named, equating Stalin with Klement Gottwald and the little-known Kyuichi Tokuda.
-In the early morning hours of 25 February, Khrushchev delivered what became known as the "Secret Speech" to a closed session of the Congress limited to Soviet delegates.
+In the early morning of 25 February, Khrushchev delivered what became known as the "Secret Speech" to a closed session of the Congress limited to Soviet delegates.
 In four hours, he demolished Stalin's reputation.
 Khrushchev noted in his memoirs that the "congress listened to me in silence.
 As the saying goes, you could have heard a pin drop.
 It was all so sudden and unexpected."
 Khrushchev told the delegates: